 If you have a stroker — a pre-1967 Saab with a two-stroke engine — or a Sonett, you probably already know where the grapevine starts for those parts.
 Certain shops and owners specialize in and/or collect these models: Jim Smart in Santa Fe NM, Marty Adams at Meyer Garage in Iowa, Tom Donney in Ft.
 Dodge Iowa, are just a few.
 They'll be happy to talk to you, and can recommend further sources.
 Ask around but not so much on FaceBook.

 Some Viggen parts are getting harder to find in yards, notably jack point covers (that fall off and get lost) and Viggen side emblems (often targets for thieves).
 Ask around particularly on the Viggen group on Facebook.
-It's a surprise to most people that some of the jack point covers are readily available new; the others are discontinued or back-ordered, but all 4 and the towing-eye cover are now available 3D-printed — yes! — from a seller on Shapeways.
+It's a surprise to most people that the jack point covers are readily available new.
+Also, all 4 and the towing-eye cover are now available 3D-printed — yes! — from a seller on Shapeways.
 Pretty good replacment Viggen emblems are being made in South Korea and sold on eBay, shipped worldwide, in two different materials.
 The radio antenna is available, cheap, from Antenna Masts R Us; 1999 Viggens may have the 5mm stud, but all later ones seem to use the 6mm stud.
 Measure twice, buy once.

 The 2010-2012 9-5 (colloquially the 9-5NG), total production: ~11,000, and even the 9-4X (total production: 1,152) aren't that hard to supply, with certain exceptions.
 Ask around on Facebook: there are specialty groups for both models.
 But don't despair of SPNA: One fellow I know hit an antelope in his 2010 9-5 Aero, clear out in Wyoming, and a local body shop was able to fix him right up, with help from an SPNA OSC.
 Even the much-sought-after HUD windshields for the 9-5NG are now available, per SPNA.
 Maybe your local glass shop says they can't get them, but you know more than they do.